ABOUT STRAIT OUTTA TAIWAN

 Most discussions of Taiwan’s defense focus on strategy.
 Far less attention is paid to how capability is actually built.

-Strait Outta Taiwan examines how defense and dual-use capabilities are developed, scaled, and constrained across Taiwan’s defense innovation ecosystem, industrial base, and the structural factors that shape outcomes over time.
+Strait Outta Taiwan examines how defense and dual-use capabilities are developed, scaled, and constrained across Taiwan’s defense innovation ecosystem and industrial base, as well as the structural factors that shape outcomes over time.

-The analysis draws on on-the-ground access, ecosystem mapping, and comparative insights across allied systems in the Indo-Pacific and the Euro-Atlantic.
+The analysis draws on open-source materials, on-the-ground access, ecosystem mapping, and comparative insights across Taiwan, U.S., and allied systems in the Indo-Pacific and the Euro-Atlantic.

 It explains what works, what stalls, and why.